 A commonly occurring skin condition, rosacea occurs when the blood vessels in the face start to become visible, resulting in a blotchy redness.
 This often occurs with small red bumps filled with pus.
 When rosacea flares up, it can often last for weeks or months at a time before disappearing again for a while.
 It can also be quite common for those suffering with rosacea to mistakenly believe that it’s simply acne they’re dealing with, or alternatively other skin issues or a natural ruddiness.

 While most commonly afflicting middle-aged women with lighter skin tones, rosacea can affect just about anyone.
 Unfortunately, there’s no actual cure available for rosacea; however, there are treatments available that are able to effectively control and reduce any signs and symptoms.

-How Much Does Rosacea Treatment Cost in Birmingham, MI?
+How Much Does Rosacea Treatment Cost in Clarkston, MI?

 The cost to treat rosacea at Clarkston Dermatology depends on the best treatment options for you and your health insurance coverage.
 We accept many forms of health insurance to make treatment more affordable.
 Contact us to schedule an appointment to find out your individual cost for treatment.

 What Are the Symptoms of Rosacea?